Get insider access

 No

 These headphones are compatible with the Logitech G HUB software.
-It's compatible with both Windows and macOS, although the macOS version doesn't have EQ presets or the 10-band EQ.
-That said, if you're using the Windows version, you can access bass and treble adjustments, a 10-band graphic EQ with different presets, and even create your own presets.
+This software works on both Windows and macOS, although the macOS version doesn't have EQ presets or the 10-band EQ.
+That said, if you're using the Windows version, you can access bass and treble adjustments and a 10-band graphic EQ with different presets, and you can even create your own presets.
 You can also adjust the sidetone level and mic level.
-There's a 'Noise Removal' toggle, but it doesn't make a difference in noise isolation or noise handling when on or off.
-However, there have been user reports of various problems trying to use the Logitech G HUB software.
-This includes but isn't limited to startup issues, freezing, and connection issues with some devices.
-Even though we didn't encounter issues with this software, if you'd like to share your experiences, let us know in the discussions.
+There's also a 'Noise Removal' toggle, but in our tests, it didn't make a difference to either noise isolation or noise handling when on or off.
+It's worth noting that when you install the Logitech G HUB software on a PC, the headphones' output volume drops a little, but this doesn't affect the sound in any other way.
+However, there have been user reports of other problems when trying to use the G HUB software.
+These have included but aren't limited to startup issues, freezing, and connection issues with some devices.
+Even though we didn't encounter these sorts of issues with this software, if you'd like to share your experiences, please let us know in the comments.

 Connectivity